Case study

 Next Steps

-“The app Felix created was by far the best app I've ever seen come from a capstone project.
-The design was beautiful and followed sound usability practice.
-Graphics were on point.
-I appreciated the iterative process through which the app was built, certainly the best app that has ever come out of ME/ECE capstone from usability and functionality perspective.”
+“The app Felix created was by far the best app I've ever seen come from a capstone project… certainly the best from a usability and functionality perspective.”

 Prof. Tyler Susko, Instructor/Advisor of the Capstone Program